How to Watch MLB 2022 Spring Training

-How to Watch 2022 Spring Training originally appeared on NBC Sports Boston
+How to Watch 2022 Spring Training originally appeared on NBC Sports Philadelphia

 Spring Training is in session.